-The ConOps in this document employs this IFR construct, within the context of 14 CFR Part 91 Subpart B, while supplementing it with adjustments specific to uncrewed UAM aircraft operations.
-These adjustments draw from existing rule changes enacted through waivers, exemptions, and letters of agreement (LOA) for current operations of unmanned aerial systems in the NAS.
-Modification of regulations made possible by the FAA's NextGen deployment of digital infrastructure will enable operations with little to no interaction between air traffic controllers and the supervisors of uncrewed UAM aircraft.
+The ConOps in this document employs IFR constructs,19 within the context of 14 CFR Part 91 Subpart B, while supplementing it with adjustments specific to uncrewed UAM aircraft operations.
+These adjustments lean on special flight procedures and letters of agreement (LOAs) reflective of waivers, exemptions, and special procedures for current operations of unmanned aerial systems in the NAS to extend the existing flight rule constructs.
+Modification of regulations made possible by the FAA's vision for an Infocentric NAS will enable operations with reduced interaction between air traffic controllers and the supervisors of uncrewed UAM aircraft.

-The following NextGen attributes will form the basis for operational procedures that will allow MVSs to function as PICs for up to three aircraft.
+The following attributes will form the basis for operational procedures that will allow MVSs to supervise up to three aircraft.